Polariton dynamics in strongly interacting quantum many-body systems: Regimes of light propagation

-\emph{Regimes of light propagation.--} Our findings for the subtle interplay between interactions and light coupling are summarized in Fig.~\ref{Fig3a}.
-It shows the damping rate of the impurity for the detuning $\delta$ giving the minimal optical depth as a function of the interaction strength $1/k_na$ and the classical light coupling $\Omega/\Gamma_{ee}$, keeping $\Gamma_{ee}$ fixed.
+The different regimes of light propagation around the EIT minimum in the presence of interactions are shown in Fig.~\ref{FigGamma}(a).
+It plots the damping rate of the impurity for the detuning $\delta$ giving the minimal optical depth as a function of the interaction strength $1/k_na$ and the classical light coupling $\Omega/\Gamma_{ee}$, keeping $\Gamma_{ee}$ fixed.
 All other parameters are as in Fig.~\ref{Scheme}.
-In agreement with the discussion above, we see that the damping of the impurity depends non-monotonically on $\Omega/\Gamma_{ee}$ for fixed coupling strength $1/k_na$.
-For $\Omega/\Gamma_{ee}\ll 1$, the damping is small and light propagates in the form of a well-defined polaron-polariton giving rise to EIT with a transparency window that is shifted by the polaron energy and shows a small but finite residual absorption.
+In agreement with the discussion above, we see that the damping of the impurity depends non-monotonically on $\Omega/\Gamma_{ee}$ for fixed coupling strength $1/k_na$, as shown also in Fig.~\ref{FigGamma}(c).
+For $\Omega/\Gamma_{ee}\ll 1$, the damping is small and light propagates in the form of a well-defined polaron-polariton giving rise to EIT with a small but finite residual absorption.
+The damping increases with increasing $\Omega/\Gamma_{ee}$ and it becomes substantial for strong coupling $1/k_n|a|\gg1$ and intermediate classical atom-light coupling $0.3\lesssim\Omega/\Gamma_{ee}\lesssim 1$.
+Finally, both the decay and the energy shift of the impurity start to decrease for even stronger light coupling and the ideal gas EIT spectrum governed by the non-interacting polariton re-emerges.
+Note this re-emergence of ideal gas slow light propagation occurs for arbitrarily large impurity-boson scattering length $a$, since scattering is suppressed into lossy $|c\rangle$-states with off-resonant momentum $\neq {\mathbf k}-{\mathbf k}_{\text{cl}}$.